mre/endler.dev/content/2026/taste/index.md

 Our preferences become narrow, superficial, shallow.
 We just like what everyone else likes, with no way to say why.

-## What Now?

-The way out is to care about something.
+The way out is to care about *something*.
 Anything!
 Care so much it becomes part of who you are.

 Everyone should have at least one thing they irrationally obsess over.